-When completing their Room Condition Form (RCF) it is of the utmost importance that students work with the Resident Assistants and Community Hall Directors to accurately record the contents and condition of the room at the time of check-in.
+When completing their Room Condition Form (RCF) it is of the utmost importance that students work with the residence life staff to accurately record the contents and condition of the room at the time of check-in.
 This form will be the basis from which damage charges, if applicable, are made.
 Ultimately, this is the responsibility of the student.